andrea-calligaris/ff8-sounds-catalog/sound-information.md

 # Information about FFVIII sound effects

-To keep sound names simple, more information about them is written here.
+To keep sound names simple, more information about some of them is written here.

 Enemies have a lot of unnamed attacks; for those, I've used the names in [finalfantasy.fandom.com](https://finalfantasy.fandom.com/wiki/).
 In any case, the name of the enemy is specified before the skill to avoid any confusion.